-45 Meshes are Temporarily out of stock.
-We have them on-order from Emission Labs and will fulfill as soon as they are available.
+45 Meshes are in-stock and will ship quickly.
 Shipping is free in the US.

 History of the 45

 For keeping the original sound character of this tube, we have chosen for V-shaped filaments.

 The 2A3 can be called the big brother of the 45, designed by RCA.
 The 2A3 and 45 differ not only in size, but also the 45 has a V-Shape of it's filaments, whereas the 2A3 does not have this.
 The V-shaped filaments will give a different electrical field inside the tube.
 Though the influence of this on the sound is not large, it is still characteristic for the 45 tube.

 The wire mesh we use, is very soft, in order to achieve the mechanical damping properties.
 It would be too soft to make the entire anode of mesh wire, but we have solved this problem by using a mesh window.
 The window size is larger than the filaments, and the solid part of the anode, serves now the cooling, while keeping the anode distance constant.
 An anode of wire mesh only, would expand due ti heat, and then change it's distance, and by this the electrical bias.

 What is a wire mesh?

 In the English dictionary, 'mesh wire' is described as woven metal wire.
 Some sellers fool the buyer with a many tiny punched holes in the Anode.
 They are calling this 'mesh'.
 A difference which you can see only under magnification.
 Read here for a warning information.